aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-destinations/README.md

 <!--END STABILITY BANNER-->

 This library provides constructs for adding destinations to a Amazon Kinesis Data Firehose delivery stream.
-Destinations can be added by specifying the `destination` prop when defining a delivery stream.
+Destinations can be added by specifying the `destinations` prop when defining a delivery stream.

 See [Amazon Kinesis Data Firehose module README](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-kinesisfirehose-readme.html) for usage examples.